domenikos5/Good-README-Generator/README.md

 * [Test](#tests)
 * [Questions](#questions)
 ## Installation
-npm i
+Using CLI, run the "npm i" command
 ## Usage
 Using CLI, install and run the program.
-In the CLI, you will be asked by a series of questions (inquiry) that will be used or displayed to your Github ReadMe section.
+In the CLI, you will be asked by a series of questions (inquiry) that will be displayed on your Github ReadMe section.
 ## License
 MIT
 ## Contributing